-If you are searching for articles on how to write content that gets shared be prepared for a snooze fest.
+If you are searching for articles or facts about content that gets shared be prepared for a snooze fest.
 There are tons of blogs about blogging and most of them say the exact same things.
 You might be surprised by what actually makes a blog post more shareable.

-If you really want to write highly-sharable content, the trick is not in your catchy title, or intro paragraph (although an awesome title helps).
+If you really want to write content that gets shared, the trick is not in your catchy title, or intro paragraph (although an awesome title helps).
 The key to writing content that gets shared is providing your reader with exactly what they came for.

 Your content needs to be outstanding.